Some recent projects

 A major hospital needed its DOS-based Key/Master system upgraded to Windows

 to fit their standard PC operating environment.
-We discussed the future
+We discussed their future

-needs of their system and any shortcomings in the old system.
-As a result,
+system needs and any shortcomings in the old system.
+As a result, we were

-we were able to enhance the Windows-based solution to reduce the number
+able to enhance the Windows-based solution to reduce the number of edit

-of edit errors getting through to the batch system.
-We also reduced the
+errors getting through to the batch system.
+We also reduced the total

-total number of applications used by introducing some EasyLogic into their
+number of applications used by introducing some EasyLogic to make intelligent

-applications to make intelligent decisions on which formats and fields
+decisions on which formats and fields were needed.

 A store too far

-A retail chain had allowed 3 digits for its store codes when its systems
+A retail chain allowed 3 digits for its store codes when its systems

 were set up in the 1980s.
-And the day was fast approaching when they would
+And the day was fast approaching when the 1,000th

-open their 1,000th store.
-The people who had set up their Key/Master system
+store was to open.
+The people who had set up their Key/Master system in

-in the 1980s had retired long ago.
-In less than a week, Cobbs Mil rebuilt
+the 1980s had retired long ago.
+In less than a week, Cobbs Mill Consulting

-all their Key/Master applications to include 4 digits, increased the size
+rebuilt all their Key/Master applications to include 4 digits, increased

-of a number of other fields, upgraded to the latest version of Key/101
+the size of a number of other fields, upgraded to the latest version of

-and transferred all the work to Windows.
-At the same time, we had given
+Key/101 and transferred all the work to Windows.
+At the same time, we

-the customer's staff a refresher course and taught them many of the new
+had given the customer's staff a refresher course and taught them many

 Facilities & data center management